Machine Learning Simulates Agent-Based Model Towards Policy: Methods

-The optimal in this case is designed as a comparative and relational statistic among the set of 46 MR. As such, we may say that optimal refers to a national bundle that includes larger and smaller MR with diverse historical attributes, economic prevalence, population composition, businesses development and accessibility.
+The optimal in this case is designed as a comparative and relational statistic among the set of 46 MRs. As such, we may say that optimal refers to a national bundle that includes larger and smaller MR with diverse historical attributes, economic prevalence, population composition, businesses development and accessibility.

-The idea here is that the surrogate model enables a counterfactual optimum as an would-be \textit{ex-post} analysis, before actually engaging in the policies.
-Given a photo of the existing attributes of each MR, the surrogate responds which policy -- if any -- would change the \textit{status quo} for the better, given the national context.
+The idea is that the surrogate model enables a counterfactual optimum as an would-be \textit{ex-post} analysis, before actually implementing any of the policies.
+Given a photo of the existing attributes of each Metropolitan Region, the surrogate responds which policy--if any--would change the \textit{status quo} for the better, given the national context.